Preach the word; be ready in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine. (2 Timothy 4:2)

 Authority in the Family System

 The point Pastor Adrian made has stayed with me.
-The system of hierarchy that God wants to set up in His church, through His use of human agents, is there to teach us lessons about submission – the hardest of traits for us humans to accept and see value in.
+The system of hierarchy that God wants to set up in His church, through His use of human agents, is there to teach us lessons about authority and submission – the hardest of traits for us humans to see as God sees them.
 We learn how to relate to God through how we relate to human authority.
 Authority in God’s family is not something we obey when it is convenient to us and then disregard when it becomes annoying.
 Nor is authority something we just change as we want.
-We can’t just change who our parents are.
-And if we do that with the only living God, we will die.
+We can’t just change who our parents are, nor who our children are.
+And if we do that with the only living God or His Son, we will die.
 Submission to people is a channel to understanding submission to God, just as loving other people is a channel to loving God.
 This is stated here:

 If a man say, I love God, and hateth his brother, he is a liar: for he that loveth not his brother whom he hath seen, how can he love God whom he hath not seen?
 (1 John 4:20)